5.2 Operables

 Assembling Contexts

-As briefly noted , contexts can be grouped together to form an operable.
+As briefly noted before, contexts can be grouped together to form an operable.
 Operables are what evaluate actually evaluates to initiate operations.
 Just like a single context is implicitly cast to a composition for activate and deactivate, a single context is implicitly cast to an operable for evaluate.
 The grouping of contexts with < > prior to an evaluate is an explicit in-line declaration of an operable for those contexts.

 Fizz Buzz Input String :: a Console Response used to perform fizz buzz : context.